baidu-research/task_space/README.md

 ## Highlight of Results

 We highlight some major results in the paper.
 A reader does not have to read the paper to grasp the main ideas.
-The paper tries to answer the question
+The paper tries to answer the question:

 *"Can we use the checkpoint zoo to build something that can adapt to unseen tasks?"*